Economy of Malaysia: Energy resources

-Malaysia held proven oil reserves of 6.9 billion barrels as of January 2022, the fourth-highest reserves in Asia-Pacific after China, India, and Vietnam.
+Malaysia held probable and proven oil reserves of 6.9 billion barrels as of January 2022, the fourth-highest reserves in Asia-Pacific after China, India, and Vietnam.
 Nearly all of Malaysia's oil comes from offshore fields.
 The continental shelf is divided into three producing basins: the basin offshore Eastern Peninsular Malaysia in the west and the Sarawak and Sabah basins in the east.
 Most of the country's oil reserves are located in the Peninsular basin and tend to be light and sweet crude.
 Malaysia's benchmark crude oil, Tapis Blend, is a light and sweet crude oil, with an API gravity of 42.7° and a sulphur content of 0.04% by weight.

-Malaysia held 87.8 trillion cubic feet (Tcf) of proven natural gas reserves as of 2021, and was the third-largest natural gas reserve holder in the Asia-Pacific region after China and Indonesia.
+At the end of 2023, Malaysia had proven natural gas reserves of 32 trillion cubic feet (Tcf).
+Although lower than the 2014 peak of 101 Tcf, reserves have increased since 2018 as a result of new discoveries.
 More than half of the country's natural gas reserves are located in its eastern areas, predominantly offshore Sarawak.
 Most of Malaysia's gas reserves are associated with oil basins, although Sarawak and Sabah have an increasing amount of non-associated gas reserves that have offset some of the declines from mature oil and gas basins offshore Peninsular Malaysia.

 Business environment

-In 2015, Malaysia's economy was one of the most competitive in the world, ranking 14th in the world and 5th for countries with a population of over 20 million, higher than countries like Australia, United Kingdom, South Korea and Japan.
+In 2025, Malaysia's economy was one of the most competitive in the world, ranking 23rd in the world and 8th for countries with a population of over 20 million, higher than countries like the United Kingdom and South Korea.

-In 2015, Malaysia was the 6th most attractive country for foreign investors, ranked in the Baseline Profitability Index (BPI) published by Foreign Policy Magazine.
+In the same year, Malaysia was the third most attractive country for foreign investors, ranked in the Baseline Profitability Index (BPI) published by Foreign Policy Magazine.

 The government is moving towards a more business friendly environment by setting up a special task force to facilitate business called PEMUDAH, which means "simplifier" in Malay.
 Highlights includes easing restrictions and requirement to hire expatriates, shorten time to do land transfers and increasing the limit of sugar storage (a controlled item in Malaysia) for companies.

-Malaysia was ranked 33rd in the Global Innovation Index in 2020, up from 35th in 2019.
+Malaysia was additionally ranked 34th in the Global Innovation Index in 2025, and second within the upper-middle income bracket, behind China.

 Taxation

 In 2016, the Inland Revenue Board of Malaysia lowered the effective tax rate to 24% for businesses with capital exceeding RM2.5 million (approximately US$550,000).
-For smaller companies, the rate was 19%.
+For smaller companies, the rate was 15%.

 The Malaysian government also imposes government taxes such as the Sales and Services tax (SST) and real estate taxes.
 The current rate of SST is at 6% while disposal of property is subject to a schedule of period holding the property.